braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 ### Content Cards in a Message Center
 <br>
 Content Cards can be used in a message center format where each message is its own card.
 Each message in the message center is populated via a Content Card payload, and each card contains additional key-value pairs that power on-click UI/UX.
-In the example to the right, one message directs you to an arbitrary custom view, while another opens to a webview that displays custom HTML.
+In the example below, one message directs you to an arbitrary custom view, while another opens to a webview that displays custom HTML.

 ![Message Center PNG][3]{: style="border:0;"}{: style="max-width:80%;border:0"}